Uptime Monitoring for DevOps Teams

 • The outside view your metrics miss

-Internal monitoring sees pods and processes; your users see DNS, certificates, CDNs and routing.
-Pulsetic checks the path they actually take, from 15 locations worldwide, and catches the failures that keep internal dashboards green.
+Internal monitoring sees pods and processes; users see DNS, certificates, CDNs and routing.
+Pulsetic checks their path from 15 locations worldwide and catches failures internal dashboards miss.

 • Alerts that join your workflow